yehia67/documentation/getting-started/0.1/seeds/seeds.md

 ## How seeds are generated

-You are responsible for [creating your own seed](../how-to-guides/get-started.md#step-1-create-a-seed).
+You are responsible for creating your own seed.
 If you lose your seed, you can't recover it.

-Anyone who has access to a seed is able to sign transactions and therefore has access to any IOTA tokens in the seed's addresses.
+Anyone who has access to a seed is able to sign transactions and therefore has access to any IOTA tokens that belong to the seed's addresses.

 ## Advice for storing seeds